MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 - Does not support Office 2010 or Office 2007.

-- Many Exchange Online services and supporting applications will not be able to decrypt HYOK-protected emails to inspect the contents and take action on them.
-This limitation also applies when you configure Exchange on-premises to use the Rights Management connector and protect emails with HYOK.
+- Office 365 services and other online services will not be able to decrypt HYOK-protected documents and emails to inspect the content and take action on them.
+This limitation extends to HYOK-protected documents and emails that have been protected with the Rights Management connector.
 This loss of functionality for HYOK-protected email includes malware scanners, data loss prevention (DLP) solutions, mail routing rules, journaling, eDiscovery, archiving solutions, and Exchange ActiveSync.
 In addition, users won't understand why some devices cannot open their HYOK-protected emails, and this can result in calls to your help desk.
 Because of these many limitations, we do not recommend that you use HYOK protection for emails.

-- If users choose a label in Outlook that applies HYOK protection, and then change their minds before sending the email and select a label that applies cloud-based protection, the newly selected label fails to apply.
-Users see the following error message: **Azure Information Protection cannot apply this label.
-You don't have permission to perform this action.**

-    The only workaround is to close the email message and start again.
-The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies HYOK protection.

 ## Implementing HYOK